ccojocar/rproxy/SLI.md

 # Service-level indicators

 This document describes the monitoring metrics that measure the performance of `rproxy` service.
-Each metric definition will contain a description, kind, type and unit.
+Each metric definition will contain a name, description, kind, type and unit.
 They are collected by instrumenting the proxy source code.

 This document does not define any system specific metrics such as CPU and memory utilisation which will be collected directly from the container where each proxy instance runs.